Content Workflow Basics in Drupal 7

 Set the node permissions as you normally would, so that writers can create new content and edit their own, editors can edit all content, all participants can view unpublished content, etc. Also, for the content types of interest (in this case, articles), set the publishing options so new content is not published by default.

-To create and manage workflows, we use the workflow configuration page (at the Drupal path admin/config/workflow/workflow).
+To create and manage workflows, use the workflow configuration page (at the Drupal path admin/config/workflow/workflow).
 Every new workflow has a descriptive name and a machine name.

 Once a workflow has been created, you can add an unlimited number of states, as well as transitions among them.
-Here we define a few basic states to accompany the built-in "(creation)" state, which is the starting point of any entity instance when it is first created.
+Here I define a few basic states to accompany the built-in "(creation)" state, which is the starting point of any entity instance when it is first created.

-With the states defined, we can specify which transitions are permitted.
+With the states defined, I can specify which transitions are permitted.
 These include the obvious ones in which the piece of content moves forward in the flow; e.g., the writer submits it to the moderator by changing its state to "Moderate".
 You should also allow for backward movement, presumably for further revision of content; e.g., the moderator sets the node's state back to "Write" to indicate to the author that it needs further work before it is ready to be moderated again.

 For the "(author)" pseudo-role, you must specify at least one state to which a new node can transition from the "(creation)" initial state.
 Consequently, no new content can be left in the "(creation)" state, making it effectively a pseudo-state.

-Why do we have a separate and seemingly redundant "Write" state when we already have the "(creation)" state?
+Why do I have a separate and seemingly redundant "Write" state when I already have the "(creation)" state?
 Why not simply instruct each author, when a new piece of content is ready for moderation, to change its state from "(creation)" directly to "Moderate" and skip the "Write" state?
 The latter is needed so a moderator can send the article back to the author for further work, because one cannot set a node's state back to "(creation)".

 For each content type you wish to manage with the workflow, add a new field to the content type with the field type of "Workflow".